 Figure 19: Circular visualisation of Chemical Recycling challenges.

-For each phase, there are challenges sketched in the outer ring that we quickly address below.
-The inner ring (in blue) depicts the mechanical and physical (polymer to polymer) recycling options.
-The multicoloured middle ring depicts the chemical recycling process.
+For each phase, there are challenges sketched outer ring that we quickly address below.
+The in (in blue) depicts the mechanical and physical (p to polymer) recycling options.
+The multicoloured middle ring depicts the chemical recycling proce

 Market phase